wp-plugins/just-another-author-widget/readme.txt

 == Screenshots ==

-1. Control Panel
-2. Widget in the Wild
+1. Widget in the Wild
+2. Control Panel

 == Changelog ==
+= 0.3.1 =
+* Fixed an unknown but fairly stupid error

 = 0.3.0 =
 * More universal design
 * Code Cleanup